-The normal requirements for entry on to a taught programme is a good 2:1 or equivalent undergraduate degree in a relevant subject.
+The normal requirement for entry onto a taught programme is a mid 2:1 or equivalent undergraduate degree in a relevant field of study.

 Months of entry

 The MA in Egyptology is designed for graduates in Egyptology related disciplines, who want to deepen their knowledge of Egyptian language and/or material culture.